Leopoldo Lopez: Venezuela's maverick opposition leader

 His supporters say the charges were politically motivated as he was neither convicted nor put on trial over the allegations.

-But Mr Lopez has long been seen as a "problem" - not only by the government but also by some outside observers.
+But the BBC's Irene Caselli says Lopez has long been seen as a "problem" - not only by the government but also by some outside observers.

-In a 2009 classified cable published by Wikileaks, the political counsellor of the United States embassy in Caracas, Robin D Meyer, wrote that Mr Lopez had become a "divisive figure within the opposition".
+In a 2009 classified cable published by Wikileaks, the political counsellor of the US embassy in Caracas, Robin D Meyer, wrote that Lopez had become a "divisive figure within the opposition".

 "He is often described as arrogant, vindictive, and power-hungry - but party officials also concede his enduring popularity, charisma, and talent as an organiser," the US diplomat wrote.

-Using social media, Mr Lopez has founded a movement using the hashtag #lasalida, which in Spanish means both "the exit" and "the solution".
+During the protests in 2014, Lopez used social media to found a movement with the hashtag #lasalida, which in Spanish means both "the exit" and "the solution".

-The government has indeed been quick in reminding citizens of the part Mr Lopez played in past unrest.
+The Venezuelan government has indeed been quick in reminding citizens of the part Lopez played in past unrest.

-In 2002, parts of the opposition, backed by elite businessmen and some military leaders, briefly removed then President Hugo Chavez - Mr Maduro's late predecessor - from power.
+In 2002, parts of the opposition, backed by elite businessmen and some military leaders, briefly removed then President Hugo Chavez - Nicolas Maduro's late predecessor - from power.

-But a large sector of Venezuela's middle class identify with Mr Lopez and his strategy.
+But a large sector of Venezuela's middle class identify with Lopez and his strategy, our correspondent says.

-"If Leopoldo [Lopez] is attacked by the government, the people will defend him," student leader Daniel Alvarez said during a recent march.
+"If Leopoldo [Lopez] is attacked by the government, the people will defend him," student leader Daniel Alvarez said last year.

-David Smilde, a Caracas-based senior fellow at the Washington Office on Latin America, says Mr Lopez is an appealing figure for people to rally around.
+David Smilde, a Caracas-based senior fellow at the Washington Office on Latin America, said Lopez was an appealing figure for people to rally around.

-"He is visible, attractive and talks well," he says.
+"He is visible, attractive and talks well," he said.

-But even if anger at Mr Lopez's detention manages to unify Venezuela's middle class behind him, he will still be faced with the government's wide base of popular support.
+But even if anger at Lopez's conviction manages to unify Venezuela's middle class behind him, he will still be faced with the government's wide base of popular support.